osisoft/PI-Adapter/V1/Configuration/Message logging configuration.md

 | Error | Logs that highlight when the current flow of execution is stopped due to a failure.
 These should indicate a failure in the current activity, not an application-wide failure.
 This can indicate an invalid configuration, unavailable external endpoint, internal flow error, and so on.|
 | Critical | Logs that describe an unrecoverable application or system crash, or a catastrophic failure that requires immediate attention.
 This can indicate application wide failures like beta timeout expired, unable to start self-hosted endpoint, unable to access vital resource (for example, Data Protection key file), and so on. |

-### LogFileSizeLimitBytes

-The maximum size in bytes of log files that the service will create for the component.
-It must be a positive integer.

-### LogFileCountLimit

-The maximum number of days that the service stores the log files before they are deleted.

-## Examples: Default logging configuration
+## Example: Default logging configuration

 By default, logging captures Information, Warning, Error, and Critical messages in the message logs.
 The following logging configuration is the default for a component on install: